 Trajectory data cleaning.
 The trajectory data are noisy in nature.
 First of all, the GPS locations are with errors of around 15 meters.
 Secondly, there are GPS points outside the bounding box of Shenzhen.
 We conduct two steps to clean the noisy trajectory data, including map-matching and spatial filtering.
-Map-matching is a process that project the noisy GPS locations back to the road segments, which has been extensively studied in the literature We apply the map-matching technique [11] to our dataset.
+Map-matching is a process that project the noisy GPS locations back to the road segments, which has been extensively studied in the literature We apply the map-matching technique [8] to our dataset.
 Secondly, we apply a simple spatial filtering step to remove GPS records that are outside the bounding region of Shenzhen.

 Trip demand extraction.
 The passenger indicator field in the taxi trajectory data is the key enabler to extract the taxi trip demands.
 A taxi trip can be represented as a sequence of taxi GPS points with the passenger indicator as 1.
 The first and last GPS locations of the taxi trip capture the source/destination locations (src, dst) of a trip demand, and the corresponding time stamps characterize the trip starting/ending time t_s/t_e .
 The trip duration can be obtained as the elapsed time from t_s to t_d , i.e., $\Delta t = t_e - t_s$.
 Once we have all trip demand tuples $\langle src, dst, t_s, \Delta t \rangle$, we observe that there are a small number of trip demands with extremely short or long trip durations.
 From the size of the bounding region of Shenzhen and the road map, any trip could be done within 2 hours (including the rush hours with traffic congestion).
 Moreover, people would not take a taxi trip shorter than 2 minutes in general.
 Thus, we simply filter out those noisy taxi trips longer than 2 hours or shorter than 2 minutes, which may be due to the issues with hardware or data collection processes.
-Note that in this work, each demand can be from either one individual passenger or a group of passengers sharing the entire trip.
-Without loss of generality, we assume each demand is from one passenger.

 After the two steps, we obtain a total of 595, 501 daily trip demands from our trajectory data.
-Fig.6 and Fig.7 show the geo-distributions of source and destination locations in Shenzhen during the morning rush hours 6-9AM on March 6th, 2014.
+Fig.5 and Fig.6 show the geodistributions of source and destination locations in Shenzhen during the morning rush hours 6-9AM on March 6th, 2014.

-3.4 Stage 2: Depots deployment
+3.4 Stage 2: Depot Deployment